Get Into the spirit – Folkestone’s living Advent calendar

 once in a lifetime experiences

 There must be stand out evenings over the past few years.
-Lady Christmas – Lucy Freeman – told Folkelife about the evening a few years ago at Follies.
+Lady Christmas – Lucy Freeman – told Folkelife about the evening a few years ago at a local pizza restaurant.
 This is also the favourite of Sue and Sadie too.

 Lucy: “It was wonderful!
 The place was packed!
 And apologies to all those who were eating their pizzas at the time!”